Explore Meander Valley

 Starting in the Meander Forest Reserve, this 4-6 hr return hike is one of Tassie’s great short walks.

-The track meanders through World Heritage-listed rainforest and fragile subalpine woodland.
+The track meanders through World Heritage-listed rainforest and fragile subalpine woodlands.

 The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with ancient Celery top and King billy pines.

-It’s a phenomenal sight to see in winter when frozen in crystalline form.
+It’s a magical sight in winter when frozen in crystalline form.

-More exquisite short walks in the Meander Forest Reserve:
+More exquisite short walks in the Meander Forest Reserve and surrounding area:

 tulampanga / ALUM CLIFFS

-The area is the meeting place of three Tasmanian Aboriginal Nations and a source of highly prized ochre.
-It remains an important spiritual and cultural site today.
+This area is the meeting place of three Tasmanian Aboriginal Nations and a source of highly prized ochre.
+It remains an important spiritual and cultural place today.

 We love the Aboriginal cultural info and artwork along the track.